pablo4lvarez/pablo4lvarez/README.md

 I´m Pablo, a software engineer student in Pontificia Universidad Católica, Chile.

 - 🔭 I’m currently working on a Flutter Movile App with some friends.
+- 🌱 I’m currently learning a little bit of AI.

 ---